 Complaints that are not resolved by staff will be moved to the Board for review and where possible, a collective action.

-Complaints related to policy or complaints in which the complainant believes the Board should be involved, must be in writing and addressed to the President of Community Living.
-The Board President will determine whether to address the complaint to the Chair of the Complaint Committee or to the full Board.
+Complaints related to policy or complaints in which the complainant believes the Board should be involved, must be in writing and addressed to the Board President of Community Living.
+The Board President will determine whether to address the complaint to the Quality Enhancement Committee or to the full Board.

 The Executive Director shall be responsible for developing, implementing and maintaining procedures in support of this policy